pftq/HunyuanVideo-I2V_Fixes/README.md

 ## 🔥🔥🔥 News!!
 * Mar 13, 2025: 🚀 We release the parallel inference code for HunyuanVideo-I2V powered by [xDiT](https://github.com/xdit-project/xDiT).
+* Mar 11, 2025: 🎉 We have updated the lora training and inference code after fixing the bug.
 * Mar 07, 2025: 🔥 We have fixed the bug in our open-source version that caused ID changes.
 Please try the new model weights of [HunyuanVideo-I2V](https://huggingface.co/tencent/HunyuanVideo-I2V) to ensure full visual consistency in the first frame and produce higher quality videos.
 * Mar 06, 2025: 👋 We release the inference code and model weights of HunyuanVideo-I2V.
 [Download](https://github.com/Tencent/HunyuanVideo-I2V/blob/main/ckpts/README.md).